wellsaid-labs/tts-evaluation/README.md

 ### Contributing Guide

-Read our [contributing guide](https://github.com/AI2Incubator/Tacotron-2/blob/master/docs/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Tacotron-2.
+Read our [contributing guide](https://github.com/AI2Incubator/Tacotron-2/blob/master/docs/CONTRIBUTING.md) to learn about our development process, how to propose bug-fixes and improvements, and how to build and test your changes to Tacotron-2.

 ## Authors